MegaColorBoy/myblog/README.md

 - > Images (Upload and Download images)
 - > Comments (This will contain a simple commenting system)

-2. Main blog page to display all archives, categories, posts and comments.
+> Main index page to display all archives, categories, posts and comments.

+# Purpose of this project
+> I wanted to start my own technical blog that focuses on my favorite areas of Mathematics, Computer Science and Art.
+> Although, I'm familiar with Wordpress and it's plugins, I decided to build this one from scratch for fun :) !